pattyjula/stunning-memory/shell_cmds.md

 * `db.collection_name.find().pretty()`

 Here are some commands you can run within GitBash but perhaps you would prefer to run as a [script](crt_vw.py)
+* Create a collection from CSV file content
   * `mongoimport -d patty -c colt --type csv --file open_data.csv --headerline`